Gray

 Gray is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gray's population was approximately 3,387 as of November 2025.
-This figure represents an increase of 245 people since the 2021 Census, which reported a population of 3,142 people.
-The growth is inferred from the estimated resident population of 3,387 in June 2024 and address validation since the Census date.
-This results in a density ratio of 2,258 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Gray's population growth rate of 7.8% since the census is within 1.1 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 50.4% of overall population gains during recent periods.
+Gray's population is around 3,387 as of February 2026.
+This reflects an increase of 245 people since the 2021 Census, which reported a population of 3,142 people.
+The change is inferred from the estimated resident population of 3,387 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,258 persons per square kilometer.
+Gray's 7.8% growth since census positions it within 1.8 percentage points of the SA4 region (9.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 50.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, above median population growth is projected for statistical areas across the nation.
-Gray's population is expected to expand by 687 persons to 2041, reflecting an increase of 20.3% over the 17-year period.
+An above median population growth is projected for statistical areas across the nation.
+The area is expected to grow by 687 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population